 To work in a ski school in the mountains, the level 2 is generally required (with France being the caveat where they require level 4).

-The level 3 and 4 reflect a higher level of teaching experience and knowledge thus will earn you a higher salary and generally mean that you teach intermediate to expert clients with level 2’s teaching beginner to intermediate levels.
+Once you have achieved level 2, often instructors who want to further their careers will continue to work towards levels 3 and 4.
+These reflect a higher level of teaching experience and knowledge thus will earn you a higher salary and generally mean that you teach intermediate to expert clients.
+Our ISIA and Level 4 courses include training towards achieving these advanced qualifications.

 To find out more about the BASI Level system click here.

-A decent set of ski boots and skis are key when joining a ski instructor course.
+A decent pair of ski boots are key when joining a ski instructor course.
 If you need to buy boots, we recommend buying these in a ski resort rather than a shop in the UK.
-In resort, boot fitters tend to be far more experienced and knowledgeable.
-You also have the benefit that you can go back if they need adjusting without paying for the service.
+In resort, boot fitters tend to be far more experienced and knowledgeable., and you also have the benefit that purchasing your boots from an in-resort store means once you’ve tried them out on the hill, you can go back if they need adjusting without paying an additional fee for the service.

-Once working as a full-time instructor in Verbier you can average anywhere between 350-550 hours in the season, the difference comes down to experience, client base and how versatile you are as an instructor.
+Once working as a full-time instructor in Verbier you can average anywhere between 350-550 hours in the season.
+The difference in hours comes down to your experience, client base and how versatile you are as an instructor.
+You are likely to work more in busy holiday weeks of the season, and less in quieter weeks.

 Some instructors with many languages or a specific skill may work a lot more and likewise if you have been here for a while and have built up a regular client base, you could be busy!
-We have some instructors that fill most of their diary with repeat business.
+We have some instructors that fill up most of their diary with repeat business alone.

-Level 2 exam = 10 days usually spanning 2 weeks running Monday to Friday.
+BASI Level 2 exam = 10 days on snow training and assessment usually spanning 2 weeks running Monday to Friday.

 To validate your level 1 and 2 you are also required to take a DBS check to show you have no criminal record,

-There are more modules involved that are taken individually.
+To obtain your level 3 and 4, there are more modules involved that are taken individually.
 These are on average 5 days each and you need all the modules to gain the qualification.
+You also need to provide evidence of a minimum of 200 teaching hours in order to obtain each of these qualifications.
+It is normal to take several years or more to work and train towards these levels.

 For more information on the criteria for each level and how long it takes see here